 3. Increase income

 Another way to save more money is to boost your income.
 This could include doing a part-time job, freelancing, or starting a side business.
 Ask for a raise at your current job, or choose a higher-paying field.

-RELATED POSTS: What is Six-Figure Salary?
+RELATED POSTS: What is a Six-Figure Salary?
 25 Jobs That Pay You Six Figure

 4. Automate savings

 Setting up automatic savings plans can help you save more money without thinking about it.
 This could include direct deposit from checking into a savings account or using apps that automatically transfer small amounts of money into savings regularly.